Hiccupy. Chipry. Helium-powered. Chipmunk.

 Tossed to the dumpster along with their old Image was longtime producer Martin Rushnet, this time around was replaced by two winning veterans, none other than Tony Visconti and Mike Chapman, who split the album nearly in half.
 The resulting album was a respectable attempt at grown-up disco at a time when the word "disco" was pop poison.
 Put Clare's somewhat limited chirps and squeals over it and you had an appealing, but utlimately destined to fail record.

 Clare Grogan went on to be an actress and has even toured the U.K. lately in a few 80s revival packages.
-The entire Altered Images catalog has been remastered with bonus tracks and comes highly recommended, although I prefer the single mix of "Don't Talk to Me About Love" which is included on a couple "Best of" comps, but left off "Bite."
+The entire Altered Images catalog has been remastered with bonus tracks and comes highly recommended, although I prefer the single mix of "Don't Talk to Me About Love" which is included on a couple "Best of" comps, but left off "Bite.""Bite" failed to chart.